Time Series Initialization for Buildings

 python setup.py install

 In order to use the 5R1C thermal building model, make sure that you have installed a MILP solver.
-As default solver GLPK is used.
-Nevertheless, in case you have access to a license we recommend commercial solvers (e.g. Gurobi or CPLEX) since they have a better performance.
+As default solver coin-cbc is used which can either installed by

 This jupyter notebook shows the capabilites of tsib to create all relevant time series.